Skip to Main Content

 Citation Guide

-The Libraries' Citation Guide includes examples of popular citation styles (APA, MLA, etc) and it has sections on citation managers including Refworks, Zotero, Mendeley, and EndNote.
+The Libraries' Citation Guide includes examples of popular citation styles (APA, MLA, etc) and it has sections on citation managers including Zotero, Mendeley, and EndNote.

 Citation Guide Link